Mystery in Space: Julius Schwartz tribute

 In September 2004, DC Comics released DC Comics Presents: Mystery in Space #1, featuring the stories "Crisis on 2 Worlds" written by Elliot S. Maggin with art by J. H. Williams III, and "Two Worlds" by Grant Morrison with art by Jerry Ordway and Mark McKenna.
 Featuring Adam Strange, with supporting characters Alanna Strange, Elongated Man and his wife, Sue Dibny, this single issue revival was a homage to the original Adam Strange series including an Alex Ross recreation of the Adam Strange cover to Mystery in Space #82 (March 1963).
 The comic was one of a series of eight tributes to DC editor Julius Schwartz, who had died earlier in the year.

 Limited series

 DC revived Mystery in Space between November 2006 and August 2007 as an eight issue limited series written by Jim Starlin and drawn by Shane Davis.
 This series featured a new Captain Comet, in a detective story set in the far reaches of the DC Universe.
 The first seven issues also contained a backup story starring The Weird from the eponymous 1988 miniseries, with art by Starlin.
 Neither character appeared in the original Mystery in Space series.

 One-shot anthology

-In 2012 an over-sized Mystery in Space one-shot anthology was published, featuring stories and artwork by Mike Allred, Paul Pope, Nnedi Okorafor, Michael Kaluta, Robert Rodi, Sebastian Fiumara, Ann Nocenti, Fred Harper, Andy Diggle, Davide Gianfelice, Steve Orlando, Francesco Trifogli, Ming Doyle, and Kevin McCarthy.
+In 2012 an over-sized Mystery in Space one-shot anthology was published under the Vertigo imprint, featuring stories and artwork by Mike Allred, Paul Pope, Nnedi Okorafor, Michael Kaluta, Robert Rodi, Sebastian Fiumara, Ann Nocenti, Fred Harper, Andy Diggle, Davide Gianfelice, Steve Orlando, Francesco Trifogli, Ming Doyle, and Kevin McCarthy.
 The covers were drawn by Mike Allred and Ryan Sook.